-The Summer Day Camp program will run from 8:00am - 5:00pm the first six weeks of the District's summer break.
+The Day Camp program will run from 8:00am - 5:00pm One week of April Spring Break and the first six weeks of the District's summer break.
 Students may enroll in all six weeks but need to register for each individual week of the program.
 Please note that because of federal holidays, not all weeks run Monday through Friday.